tiacsys/bridle/boards/jsed/picoboy/doc/index.rst

 Supported Features
 ******************

-Similar to the :ref:`zephyr:rpi_pico` the PicoBoy board configuration supports the following hardware features:
+Similar to the |zephyr:board:rpi_pico| the PicoBoy board configuration supports the following hardware features:

 .. list-table::